interTwin-eu/dcnios/docpage/docs/Users.md

 Element: It is equivalent to a ProcessGroup in NiFi, where a defined workflow takes place.

-Source: It is an Element (Process Group) that connects to an external tool to use it for data ingestion.
+Source: It is an Element (ProcessGroup) that connects to an external tool to use it for data ingestion.

-Destination: It is an Element (Process Group) that connects to an external tool where data will be sent.
+Destination: It is an Element (ProcessGroup) that connects to an external tool where data will be sent.

 Alterations: It modify the format of the input data provided by a Source.

-Component: It is equivalent to a Process in NiFi, where a specific task is performed.
+Component: It is equivalent to a Processor in NiFi, where a specific task is performed.

 ### Example